loopandlearn/news/docs/index.md

 We added a second _<span translate="no">Loop and Learn</span>_: Informal Discussion (`Open Mic`) session per month, scheduled on the fourth Saturday of each month to be more convenient for those who are unable to attend our already scheduled sessions on Thursday.
 Same time of day, 2 p.m.
 ET U.S., but on the weekend.
+We will have a Trio expert or two available to answer questions.

+### Italian Session

+Italian Open Mics are now offered monthly on the last Tuesday for iOS and
+Android loopers (with Patrick Sonnerat for
+AAPS).

 #### Zoom Calendar